v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   - *PowerShell* - Use one or more of the *Get-ProcessMitigation*, *Set-ProcessMitigation*, and *ConvertTo-ProcessMitigationPolicy* PowerShell cmdlets.
 The cmdlets configure mitigation settings, and export an XML representation of them.

-  - *Windows Defender Security Center UI* - In the Windows Defender Security Center, click on App & browser control and then scroll to the bottom of the resulting screen to find Exploit Protection.
+  - *Microsoft Defender Security Center UI* - In the Microsoft Defender Security Center, click on App & browser control and then scroll to the bottom of the resulting screen to find Exploit Protection.
 First, use the System settings and Program settings tabs to configure mitigation settings.
 Then, find the Export settings link at the bottom of the screen to export an XML representation of them.

 - **User editing of the exploit protection interface**
   **Default**: Not configured